raj007champ/ReactAppShoppingWebsite_UIAutomation_Project/README.md

 4. Run the Build.
 5. Observe the Build result.

-*Note- Since, Jenkins can be installed on local server or dedicated server, Hence it is not possible to show the jenkins integration as part of this POC. *
+*Note- Since, Jenkins can be only installed on local server or dedicated paid hosting server, Hence it is not possible to show the jenkins integration as part of this POC. *

 ## How to Run the tests